Jorge Soler Player Props: Marlins vs. Athletics

 - The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in the league.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.63).
+- The Athletics' 6.60 team ERA ranks last across all MLB pitching staffs.

-- The Athletics give up the most home runs in baseball (99 total, 1.7 per game).
+- Athletics pitchers combine to give up 100 total home runs at a rate of 1.7 per game (most in the league).

-- Fujinami (2-5 with a 12.00 ERA and 31 strikeouts in 30 2/3 innings pitched) gets the start for the Athletics, his fifth of the season.
+- Medina gets the start for the Athletics, his fifth of the season.
+He is 0-4 with a 6.83 ERA and 24 strikeouts in 27 2/3 innings pitched.

-- The righty last appeared in relief on Wednesday, when he threw a scoreless third of an inning against the Atlanta Braves without surrendering a hit.
+- His last time out came in relief on Sunday when the right-hander threw 5 1/3 innings against the Houston Astros, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.